 Monitor Your Brand

 You need to listen.
 It is probably the most important skill of Social Media.
 So take a few minutes per day to check out what is being said about your business on Social Media.
-These opportunities could not come around again, so you want to be specially vigilant around the holiday.
-You can use a tool like Socialdraft alerts or Socialdraft Photos to stay abreast of your business mentions.
+These opportunities could not come around again, so you want to be especially vigilant around the holiday.
+You can use a tool like Socialdraft to stay abreast of your business mentions.

 If someone mentions you or the products you are selling, make sure to take time to like, comment, and engage.
 You show that your brand is human and that it cares.